ndugger/cortex/readme.md

 > the thin outer layer of the cerebrum (the cerebral cortex ), composed of folded gray matter and playing an important role in consciousness.

-Just as your cerebral cortex is a thin layer, cortex (library) is a thin layer on top of "native" web components.
-It helps orchestrate state management, diffing, and lifecycle triggers, like rendering and updating.
+Cortex (library) is a thin layer on top of "native" web components.
+It helps orchestrate diffing, and lifecycle triggers like rendering, and updating.

-The main goal is to keep the orchestration to a minimum, and rely heavily on already built-in functionality, like CSS, Custom Elements, and Shadow DOM.
-This allows us to keep the library size very small.
+The main goal is to keep the orchestration to a minimum, and rely heavily on already built-in functionality, like plain CSS, Custom Elements, and Shadow DOM.
+This allows us to keep the library size very tiny.

 ### Example
-For more in-depth examples, check out the [examples folder](./examples).
 ```typescript
 import * as Cortex from 'cortex'